-The Automotive and Fleet Services unit is responsible for maintaining the campus fleet of vehicles and motorized equipment.
-The staff provides mechanical support to over 96 licensed vehicles and 140 unlicensed pieces of motorized equipment including lawn mowers, tractors, backhoes, man-lifts and the Zamboni.
+The Automotive and Fleet Services

+unit is responsible for maintaining the campus fleet of vehicles and motorized equipment.
+The staff provides mechanical support to over 80 licensed vehicles and 140 unlicensed pieces of motorized equipment including lawn mowers, tractors, backhoes, man-lifts and the Zamboni.
 This unit is responsible for all repairs, maintenance, painting and annual inspections.
 The staff is N.Y.S. certified to perform annual vehicle inspections.
 In addition to maintaining the campus fleet, the staff repairs damaged snow blowers and floor cleaning equipment.
 They repair the campus emergency generators located in many of the buildings on campus and respond to fleet vehicle accidents and equipment malfunctions.
 The unit maintains the gasoline fueling system which provides fuel, using a special key identification system, to all campus vehicles and equipment including the Faculty Student Association (FSA) vehicles.
-In addition, the unit cleans, fuels, and prepares all fleet vehicle and athletic vehicle requests used by campus personnel.
-The unit was responsible for the scheduling of all fleet vehicles for faculty and staff use.
-There were sixteen fleet vehicles and six athletic vehicles scheduled out of this office.
+In addition, the unit cleans, fuels, and prepares all fleet vehicle and athletic vehicles used by campus personnel.